nuxeo-sandbox/nuxeo-labs-studio-elements/README.md

 ## Usage

+Install the Nuxeo Pacakge in your server.

-In your widget/layout xhtml, make sure you have the following imports:
+In your widget/layout xhtml in Studio, make sure you have the following imports:

     <h:outputScript src="/nuxeo-labs-studio-elements/bower_components/webcomponentsjs/webcomponents-lite.js" target="" />
     <h:outputScript src="/nuxeo-labs-studio-elements/bower_components/moment/min/moment-with-locales.min.js" target="" />